Economic slowdown: Manmohan Singh blames ‘all-round mismanagement’ by Modi government

 Former Prime Minister Manmohan Singh on Sunday urged the government to “put aside vendetta politics” and consult with “all sane voices and thinking minds” to save the economy.
 He expressed concern at the latest economic growth data and blamed “all-round mismanagement” by the Narendra Modi government for the slowdown.

 Data released on Friday showed that India’s economic growth rate had slipped to 5% in the April-June quarter, the lowest in over six years.
 This signals India is in the midst of a prolonged slowdown, Singh said, adding that the country has the potential to grow at a much faster rate.
+He said the slowdown was a “man-made crisis”.

 The slowdown in the manufacturing sector, which grew just 0.6% during the quarter, “makes it very clear that our economy has not yet recovered from the man-made blunders of demonetisation and a hastily implemented” goods and services tax, the Congress leader said in a video statement.